Login

 General Meeting With Competition

-Photographers of all ages and levels, as well as guests, are always welcome at our general meetings which are held in the theater.
+Photographers of all ages and levels, as well as guests, are always welcome at our general meetings.

 Each meeting has a program typically in the form of a slideshow about an aspect of wildlife or scenic photography.
-Some of the guests or members who have presented are: Russ Burden, John Fielder, Weldon Lee, Joe Lange, and Gordon and Cathy Illg.
+Past presenters include Russ Burden, Charlie Summers, Wendy Shattil, Rick Sammon, and John Fielder.
 The program is followed by a photographic competition, and competition details are provided below.

 Digital Training Meeting